spoofThrowaway/pogo-adb-spoof/Readme.md

 This Program takes in geographic coordinates, and teleports the users to the locations, taking into consideration the softban cooldown values, and avoids them entirely.

+Basically what you can do with this is to have a bunch of coordinates and teleport to them one after the other, making easy to farm candy or even raids.
+The app shows the remaining time you need to safely teleport to the next location without risking softbans.

 Requirements:

 -Rooted Android phone